Skip to content

 Directors or Shareholders of a Company

 If a company will be the owner of the trade mark, it is the company itself that should own the trade mark.
 Directors or shareholders are only legal personalities as individuals distinct from the company.
-They cannot own trade marks on behalf of the company.
+They should not own trade marks on behalf of the company.

 A Trust

 A trust is not a separate legal personality.
+Instead, it is a vehicle for ownership of business assets.
 Instead, a trustee holds property in the trust for the benefit of the trust’s beneficiaries.
-Therefore, a trustee must also own any trade mark that relates to the trust.
-The trade mark application should be made in the name of the trustee and not in the name of the trust.
+Therefore, a trustee must also own any trade mark related to the trust.
+The trade mark application should be made in the trustee’s name and not in the name of the trust.

 Key Takeaways

-It is critical that your business’ trademark is owned by the right person or company.
-If the wrong person applies for the trade mark, it may lead to the application being rejected or challenged.
+It is critical that the right person or company owns your business’ trade mark.
+If the wrong person applies for the trade mark, the application may be rejected or challenged.
 Trade mark ownership disputes may also make it harder to enforce the trade mark and cause problems when it comes time to sell or wind up the business.

 Register for our free webinars